trezor/connect/README.md

 All `<trezor:login>` tags get transformed into HTML login buttons.
-The parameters are exactly the same as for [`TrezorConnect.requestLogin`](#using-javascript-api), but `callback` represents name of global function that gets called with the result, and optional `text` allows to override the default "Login with **TREZOR**".
+The parameters are exactly the same as for [`TrezorConnect.requestLogin`](#using-javascript-api), but `callback` represents name of global function that gets called with the result.

 [Example:](examples/login.html)